Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-adapters/ldio-rdf-adapter.md

 ***Ldio:RdfAdapter***

 As the most basic adapter, the RDF Adapter will take in an RDF string and convert it into an internal Linked Data model based on the given content type.
+This internal Linked Data model is then available for utilization in various other components, such as transformers and outputs.

 ## Notes